 - 1. No School Board member or employee shall have a personal interest in (i) any contract with the School Board or (ii) any contract with any government agency which is subject to the ultimate control of the Board. - 2.
-Exceptions The above prohibition shall not be is not applicable to: - a Board member's personal interest in a contract of employment provided the employment first began prior to the member becoming a member of the School Board - an employee's own contract of employment - contracts for the sale by a governmental agency of services or goods at uniform prices available to the general public - a contract awarded to a member of the School Board as a result of competitive sealed bidding where the School Board has established a need for the same or substantially similar goods through purchases prior to the election or appointment of the member to serve on the School Board; however, the member shall have no involvement in the preparation of the specifications for such contract, and the remaining members of the School Board, by written resolution, shall state that it is in the public interest for the member to bid on such contract - the sale, lease or exchange of real property between an officer a School Board member or employee and a governmental agency the School Board, provided the officer Board member or employee does not participate in any way as such officer a Board member or employee in such sale, lease or exchange, and this fact is set forth as a matter of public record by the governing body of the governmental agency or by the administrative head thereof School Board or superintendent - the publication of official notices - contracts between the School Board and an officer or employee of the School Board when the total of such contracts between the School Board and the officer or employee of the School Board or a business controlled by the officer or employee does not exceed \$10,000 per year or such amount exceeds
+Exceptions The above prohibition is not applicable to: - a Board member's personal interest in a contract of employment provided the employment first began prior to the member becoming a member of the School Board - an employee's own contract of employment - contracts for the sale by a governmental agency of services or goods at uniform prices available to the general public - a contract awarded to a member of the School Board as a result of competitive sealed bidding where the School Board has established a need for the same or substantially similar goods through purchases prior to the election or appointment of the member to serve on the School Board; however, the member shall have no involvement in the preparation of the specifications for such contract, and the remaining members of the School Board, by written resolution, shall state that it is in the public interest for the member to bid on such contract - the sale, lease or exchange of real property between a School Board member or employee and the School Board, provided the Board member or employee does not participate in any way as a Board member or employee in such sale, lease or exchange, and this fact is set forth as a matter of public record by the School Board or superintendent - the publication of official notices - contracts between the School Board and an officer or employee of the School Board when the total of such contracts between the School Board and the officer or employee of the School Board or a business controlled by the officer or employee does not exceed \$10,000 per year or such amount exceeds \$10,000 and is less than

-\$10,000 and is less than \$25,000 but results from contracts arising from awards made on a sealed bid basis, and such officer or employee has made disclosure as provided for in Va.
-Code § 2.2-31151
+\$25,000 but results from contracts arising from awards made on a sealed bid basis, and such officer or employee has made disclosure as provided for in Va.
+Code § 2.2-3115